threefoldtech/tfchain/bridge/docs/bridging.md

 In this section, we look into the details of what happens when the a Stellar deposit can not be processed due to a validation problem.

-1. A transaction is received on the bridge Stellar account (aka. vault) and monitored by bridge validators (deamons).
+1. A transaction is received on the bridge Stellar account (aka. vault) and noticed by bridge validators (deamons).

-2. Each time such transaction event is reported by a bridge validator it undergoes some validation.
+2. Each time such transaction event is received by a bridge validator it undergoes some validation.
 Here, we assume that the validation has failed because of one of the violations mentioned in the previous section so a refund flow is initiated.

 3. The first bridge validator reporting a violation will initiate the refund by calling TFTBridgeModule `create_refund_transaction_or_add_sig()` extrinsic to propose a `RefundTransaction`, to store the details in `RefundTransactions` storage map alongside with its signature and to emit `RefundTransactionsignatureAdded` and `RefundTransactionCreated` events.